SUNCAT-Center/CatalysisHubFrontend/README.md

 - To commit javascript code, it has to pass the ESLint linter.
 The linter may seem a little pesky at first, but I promise it makes your code look great and let's us focus on bigger code design issues.
 Some issues can be fixed automatically by running
     `./node_modules/eslint/bin/eslint.js --fix <filename>`

-- For testing we rely on [Jest](https://facebook.github.io/jest/docs/en/more-resources.html) and [Travis CI](https://travis-ci.org/mhoffman/CatAppBrowser).
-Please have a look a Jest and write some simple test.
+- For testing we rely on [Jest](https://facebook.github.io/jest/docs/en/more-resources.html) and [Travis CI](https://travis-ci.org/SUNCAT-Center/CatalysisHubFrontend).
+Please have a look a Jest and write some simple tests.
 Test coverage should eventually go up.